-In the absence of magnetization and for $E_{FC}=E_{FL}$, the system becomes a NS junction and the differential conductance of the system presents the characteristic profile of specular Andreev reflections, which have a zero conductance minimum located at $eV=-E_F$ that correspond with the minimum of the DOS associated to the Dirac point of the N region\cite{Beenakker_2006} [See Fig.\ref{fig:TI_MNS} d)].
-Nevertheless, for the case of the FNS junction studied here, the introductions of the ferromagnetic insulator at the surface of the left electrode with a finite normal region in the middle has a variety of interesting effects in the longitudinal conductance.
+In the absence of magnetization and for $E_{FC}=E_{FL}$, the system becomes an NS junction and its differential conductance presents the specular Andreev reflections profile.
+This is characterized by a zero conductance minimum located at $eV=-E_F$ that corresponds with the minimum of the DOS associated with the Dirac point of the N region \cite{Beenakker_2006} [Fig.\ref{fig:TI_MNS} d)].
+Nevertheless, for the FNS junction case, the presence of the ferromagnetic insulator at the surface of the left electrode, with a finite normal region in the middle, has interesting effects in the longitudinal conductance.

-First, the longitudinal differential conductance [Fig.\ref{fig:TI_MNS} e)] shows a region of zero conductance $|eV|<|M|$ for all the doping levels due to the absence of transport channels inside the magnetic gap of the left semi-infinite electrode.
-As mentioned in the last section, the suppressor effect of $M$ is proportional to the size of the magnetic region and is total for an infinite-size electrode.
-Second, there is a minimum at $eV=-E_{F}$ associated with the vertex of the Dirac cone of the central region, that separates specular and retro-Andreev reflection regimes [Fig. \ref{fig:TI_MNS} d)], although now attenuated due to the contribution of some FPR bands at the Fermi level of the N region.
+First, the longitudinal differential conductance [Fig.\ref{fig:TI_MNS} e)] shows zero conductance region $|eV|<|M|$ for all the doping levels due to the absence of transport channels inside the magnetic gap of the left semi-infinite electrode.
+As mentioned in the section above, the suppressor effect of $M$ is proportional to the size of the ferromagnetic region and is total for an infinite-size electrode.
+Second, there is a minimum at $eV=-E_{F}$ associated with the vertex of the Dirac cone of the central region, that separates specular and retro-Andreev reflection regimes [Fig. \ref{fig:TI_MNS} d)].
+However, in this case this minimum is attenuated due to the contribution of some FPR bands at the Fermi level of the N region.
 Third, for high doping levels, parabolic FPR bands manifest in the conductance as a series of small peaks whose number is proportional to the width of the central N region.
-As in a graphene-based NINS junction\cite{ZYZhang_2008,Casas_2019_1}, these conductance resonances have a greater intensity when increasing the doping of the central region as can be seen in the Fig. \ref{fig:TI_MNS} e).
-This effect is due to the fact that by increasing the doping of the central normal region, the reflection processes at the NS interface transit from the specular to the retro-Andreev reflections regime, that in a semi-classical point of view favors the formation of closed paths for Andreev bound states\cite{Lofwander_2001,ZYZhang_2008}.
+As in a graphene-based NINS junction \cite{ZYZhang_2008,Casas_2019_1}, these conductance resonances have a higher intensity when increasing the doping of the central region as shows Fig. \ref{fig:TI_MNS} e).
+This effect is because by increasing the doping of the central normal region, the reflection processes at the NS interface transit from the specular to the retro-Andreev reflections regime, that, in a semi-classical perspective favors the formation of closed paths for Andreev bound states \cite{Lofwander_2001,ZYZhang_2008}.